nagasudhirpulla/taming_python/blog/skills/matplotlib_center_axes.md

 Please make sure that you covered the[post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)
 <hr/>

-Sometimes we may like to control the size of matplotlib figure instead of default figure size.
-This requirement may arise for saving figure as image etc
+Sometimes we may require to have the main axis lines to

 ### Setting figure size using the 'figsize' parameter
 Here we are providing `figsize` input to `subplots` function as